 Attorney Biography

 LAURA R. SHATTUCK is a partner and co-founder of PARRINO|SHATTUCK, PC.
-She is an active litigator and has substantial experience working on complicated cases.
-Her practice is dedicated to representing clients in all aspects of family law, including divorce, alimony, property division, child custody, child support, post-judgment modification, and post-judgment contempt.
+Her practice is dedicated to representing clients in all aspects of family law, including divorce, alimony, child support, child custody, property division, post-judgment modification, and post-judgment contempt.
+Shattuck is an active litigator and has significant experience with large, sophisticated cases.
 She is a Martindale-Hubbell AV Preeminent-rated attorney.

 LANDMARK CASES